-1 Goal Na ame Public Facilities and Infrastructure Improvements Goal Description An infrastructure improvement project will be undertaken in a low- and moderate-income neighborho 2 2 Goal Name Public Services Goal Description F Funds will be awarded to the Curtis Center to provide services for disabled adults.
-1 1 Goal Name Administration Administration Goal De escription CDBG budget is determined by 20% of the entitlement.
+1 .
+Goal Name Public Facilities and Infrastructure Improvements Goal Description An infrastructure improvement project will be undertaken in a low- and moderate-income neighborhood in Lehi.
+2 Goal Name Public Services Goal Description Funds will be awarded to the Curtis Center to provide services for disabled adults.
+1 Goal Name Administration Goal Description CDBG budget is determined by 20% of the entitlement.
 Admin budget will cover costs to administer CDBG.